 - Later in the fight, Mayuri joins in, and what does he do?
 He stands and watches, only for Szayelaporro to use his power to crush Mayuri's organs and tendons...or so it seems.
 Mayuri gets up as if nothing happened, decides to belittle everyone present, before informing everyone that he replaced all his organs and tendons with dummies.

 Szayelaporro: But I crushed all of your organs and tendons!
 So why?!?
 Why Won't You Die?!!

 - When the Gotei 13 Captains and the Visoreds all team up to fight Aizen, their combined abilities seem to be overwhelming him.
 This culminates with Shinji reversing Aizen's perceptions of front and back, allowing Hitsugaya to slip past his defenses and impale him.
 The normally-unflappable villain reacts with a look of shock...but then it's revealed that Aizen had used his powers of illusion to covertly switch places with poor Momo, who was the actual victim of the heroes' attack.

 - Dragon Ball:

-- Frieza does this in Dragon Ball Super, when one of Sidra's goons uses Sidra's God of Destruction power to seal him.
+- Frieza does this in Dragon Ball Super when one of Sidra's goons tries to use Sidra's God of Destruction power to seal him.
 It fails horribly, Frieza says "just kidding" and quickly turns the tables.

 - Edward does this against Father Cornello in Fullmetal Alchemist.
 He screams when one of Cornello's chimerae bites his leg — then, when Cornello starts to gloat, we see the lion-thing's teeth falling out and Edward triumphantly shows off his automail leg.